Živodarka Dacin: Parliamentarian

 Dacin was also re-elected to the Kikinda municipal assembly in the 2004 Serbian local elections.
 The Socialists won three seats in the assembly and afterward took part in a coalition government led by the far-right Serbian Radical Party (SRS).
 Dacin served as a supporter of the local administration.

 In the 2007 parliamentary election, Dacin appeared in the twenty-fourth position on the SPS's list.
 The list won sixteen seats, and she was not given a mandate for a third term.
 She was later given the sixtieth position on the party's list in the 2008 parliamentary election and was again not assigned a mandate when the list won twenty seats.

 Dacin appeared in the ninth position on the Socialist Party's list in the 2008 Vojvodina provincial election and was not given a mandate when the party won three proportional seats.
-She appeared in third position on the SPS's list for Kikinda in the 2008 Serbian local elections and not did not take a mandate when this list, as well, won three seats.
+She also appeared in third position on the SPS's list for Kikinda in the 2008 Serbian local elections and not did not take a mandate when this list, as well, won three seats.
 Both of these elections took place concurrently with the parliamentary vote.

 She does not appear to have sought a return to politics since this time.